jaredly/j3/Roadmap.md

 I WOUUULD really like ... to have the notion of "commits".
-And then ... the ability to show "these things have changed".
+And then ... the ability to show "these things have changed". probably an "autocommit if everything's green"?
+And then manual commits to "name" what has changed.